Programming-Systems-Lab/Capstone-2/README.md

 * We further investigate the relationship between the repackaged apps using sensors and the authors.
 In particular, we study the authors’ generated repackaged apps and their sensor usage style

+### Required packages
+[dex2jar](https://github.com/pxb1988/dex2jar): download and extract dex2jar to the root folder where the folder of APKs is stored.<br/>
+[jd-cli](https://github.com/kwart/jd-cli): download the command line Java decimpiler jd-cli to the root folder.<br/>
+[apktool](https://github.com/kwart/jd-cli): download and install the latest version of apktool.<br/>

 ### Progress (continuously updating)

 **Week 1 to 4**